-The police photograph on the left was taken in June of 1980.
-That was roughly one month after his arrest.
-The Google Street View image on the right was taken 38 years later, in June of 2018.
+The police photograph on the left was taken in June 1980, roughly one month after his arrest.
+The Google Street View image on the right was taken 38 years later, in June 2018.

 Cottingham lived here with his wife, Janet, and their three children, Blair, Scott, and Jenny.
-According to his neighbors, he seemed like a regular family man.
+His neighbors said that he seemed like a regular family man.

 During a search of the house, investigators discovered personal items belonging to some of his victims.
-He kept these "trophies" in a locked room in the basement.
+These "trophies" had been kept in a locked room in the basement.

 The items included necklaces, broaches, earrings, and other pieces of jewelry.

-Cottingham kept these items as souvenirs to remember his victims and relive his attacks.
+Cottingham kept these items as souvenirs so that he could remember his victims and relive their murders.

-The inside picture shows Cottingham during one of his trials.
-As you can see, he didn't always look like Santa Claus.
+The picture in the top left corner shows Cottingham during one of his trials.

 Coordinates: 40.858773, -74.039801